Biden unveils $800 million in new Ukraine military aid, to ask Congress for more

 Biden also announced $500 million in direct economic assistance to the Ukrainian government as it battles to save the lives of people under siege by Russian forces.

-"We're in a critical window now of time where they're going to set the stage for the next phase of this war," Biden said.
+"We're in a critical window now of time where they're going to set the stage for the next phase of this war," Biden said, referring to Russia's tactical shift to the east.
 The United States and allies are "moving as fast as possible" to provide Ukraine with the equipment and weapons it needs.

 Biden said the new assistance will expend most of the remaining funds available for this purpose and that he will make a supplemental funding request to Congress next week.
 He said the amount is being discussed.